Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ```
 <br>

-`radioPwrSetting` annotation - this setting cannot be changed via the button when the powerSave features for the radio TX power are enabled (when the `powerSaveRadioPwrSetting` != -1).
-This case is indicated with the RED led glowing for 500ms, which means that the operation didn't end successfully (radio power not changed). <br>

 ### Radio signals operation

 The radio modes are switched in cycles.
 Each cycle contains a transmission with each mode.
-Each transmission in one of the modes can be separated from the other with a defined `modeChangeDelay`, described above.
+Each transmission in one of the modes can be separated from the other with a defined `..Wait` variable (for example horusWait), described above.

 #### PIP
 <p align="center">